wasicse/ESMDisPred/README.md

 ### Run ESMDisPred in local OS

-Execute the following command to run ESMDisPred from the script directory.
+- Execute the following command to run ESMDisPred from the script directory.

 ```
-run_ESMDisPred.sh
+./run_ESMDisPred.sh
 ```
-- The **outputs** folder should contain the results.
-The output directory contains the disorder probabilities with labels for each residue in **PROTEINID.caid** file.
-The directory also have the "timings.csv" file and store execution time for each prediction.

 ## Run with Docker